datalad-handbook/book/docs/code_from_chapters/yale.rst

    datalad status

-In order to save a modification in a dataset one needs to use the :command:`datalad save` command.
+In order to save a modification in a dataset use the :command:`datalad save` command.
-:command:`datalad save` will save the current status of your dataset: It will save both modifications to known files and yet untracked files.
+:command:`datalad save` will save the current state of your dataset: It will save both modifications to known files and yet untracked files.
-The ``-m/--message`` option lets you attach a concise summary of your change.
+The ``-m/--message`` option lets you attach a concise summary of your changes.
 Such a :term:`commit message` makes it easier for others and your later self to understand a dataset's history::

    datalad save -m "Add a short README"